1988–89 Dundee United F.C. season

 The 1988–89 season was the 80th year of football played by Dundee United, and covers the period from 1 July 1988 to 30 June 1989.
 United finished in fourth place, securing UEFA Cup football for the following season.

-Match results
+The season would mark the beginning of Jim McLean's tenure as both manager and club chairman.

+Summary

 Dundee United played a total of 50 competitive matches during the 1988–89 season.
 The team finished fourth in the Scottish Premier Division.

-In the cup competitions, United lost in the quarter-finals of the Scottish Cup to eventual runners-up Rangers and lost in the Skol Cup semi-finals to Aberdeen, who also finished as losers in the final.
-Romanian side Dinamo Bucharest knocked United out of the Cup Winners' Cup in the second round.
+In the cup competitions, United lost in the quarter-finals of the Scottish Cup to eventual runners-up Rangers and lost in the Scottish League Cup semi-finals to Aberdeen, who also finished as losers in the final.
+Romanian side Dinamo București knocked United out of the Cup Winners' Cup in the second round.

+The club signed four players during the season with a total public cost of at least £450,000 (one figure unknown).
+Seven players were sold by the club during the season with a public total of at least £1.1m (some figures unavailable).
+One player also retired.

+The club's playing kits were sponsored by Belhaven Brewery for a second season.

+All four of United's matches against Heart of Midlothian finished 0–0.